 401.22 Basis of Payment.
 The Department will pay for all work performed and measured as specified above according to the appropriate contract items for each type.

-he cost of sealing the joints is included in the unit price bid for the asphalt concrete.
+The cost of sealing the joints is included in the unit price bid for the asphalt concrete.

 The Department will assess all costs against the Contractor that it incurs as a result of taking necessary and appropriate action due to the Contractor’s continued non-compliance.